-Great Apple Watch apps to download right now
+Get the most out of your Apple Watch with these great apps

 Overcast

 Overcast lets you control podcast playback on your iPhone from your Apple Watch.
 You can also go through your collection of available podcast episodes to play something new, with all of your playlists available to peruse.
 Controls for play/pause, skipping forward and backward, opening your playlists, and recommending an episode are all located on the same screen, but in a way that doesn't feel busy.

-Recently, Overcast added the ability to sync downloaded podcast episodes to your Apple Watch.
-This allows you to take your podcasts with you while leaving your iPhone at home.
-You can just tell Overcast to send a particular episode to the watch and after a few minutes, the episode will be available for standalone listening through your watch, either through Bluetooth headphones or the Apple Watch's speaker.
+For those who may not have a reliable data connection on the Apple Watch, Overcast allows you to download episodes directly on your watch.

 Dark Sky

 Dark Sky is all about your forecast, letting you know what the weather will be like in your immediate vicinity, and warning you up to an hour in advance of rain or snow.
 As with the iPhone app, Dark Sky for Apple Watch offers a visual timeline of how much rain you should expect and how far into the future you should expect it.
-With Dark Sky's most recent major update, the watch app received a major overhaul alongside the iPhone and iPad app, bringing everything onto a single screen that you scroll down, rather than multiple panes through which you need to swipe.
+You can view everything you need to know in a single screen that scrolls down.

+Keep in mind that Apple has acquired Dark Sky to integrate its data into the built-in Weather app.
+While the Dark Sky app continues to be available separately, it is slated to shut down at the end of 2022 (it was originally going to stop in 2021, so it has been extended).
+So while you still have this year to use the standalone app, it will cease to function at the end of the year.
+Still, some may find the data in Dark Sky to be incredibly useful to have, even if it is just for the remainder of 2022.

 Spark